cameronmcnz/example-project/1z0-808/data-question-cm02.md

 ---
 layout: default
-title: "846 - Given
+title: "846 - Given the following code, what is the result?"
-What is the result Java Certificat"
+keywords: data, operators
 ---

 [.question]
 == 846-64a19fd2a486623d533448db.

 [.image]
 --